 The active support from and engagement with our member institutions help fulfill the ACUNS vision to engage Canadians in the dialogue on research in Canada’s north.
 Your institution’s membership in the Association supports the next generation of northern researchers and celebrates the commitment and contributions of their mentors and professors.
-Your active engagement as a representative of your institution means more applicants to the CNST awards, which means more students being supported to do responsible northern research.

 Your support as an individual researcher and as a representative of your member institution allows us to: